-This recipe was shared with Amanda Hesser, author and former food writer for The New York Times, by Maria, an expatriate Portuguese cook living in France.
-I’ve received countless requests for this simple delight, the centerpiece of many Portuguese childhoods.
+This Portuguese tomato jelly recipe was shared with Amanda Hesser, author and former food writer for The New York Times, by Maria, an expatriate Portuguese cook living in France.
+I’ve received countless requests for this sweet and simple delight, the centerpiece of many Portuguese childhoods.
 Thanks to Amanda, here it is.
 Bom appetite.–David Leite

 Portuguese Tomato Jelly